-Clutch.co is a place that aggregates service providers including web and software development, digital marketing and web design.
+Clutch.co is a place that aggregates service providers, including web and software development, digital marketing and web design.
 If your ideal prospect is a digital service company rather than a product company, this is the place you need to go to for sure.
 You can filter web development and software development companies by focus (for instance Drupal, WordPress, Ruby on Rails and more).
-The profile also include service lines, industry focus and clients’ reviews, which makes Clutch a nice watering hole to draw from.
+The profile also includes service lines, industry focus and clients’ reviews, which makes Clutch a nice watering hole to draw from.

 Looking for marketing folks and experts?

 If you have some content to promote, where do you go?
 GrowthHackers!
 Your prospects publish their content there as well.
 So if you’re looking for some experts in a given field, you can find some posts they’ve written.
 Next, you can craft an opening email including a reference to some of their work.
 It’s the best point of reference, really, because it starts a valuable conversation with your b2b leads.

 Same story as GH.
 Look for the keywords, find the right content and reach out to authors referring to their work.
 No, it doesn’t just sound like a lot of work.
 It IS a lot of work.
 But you can get impressive response rates with this method.
 So give it a try before your inner lazybones convinces you it’s too much effort.